bernardoaquino/clone-tabnews/README.md

 # clone-tabnews
-A clone of the tabnews project (curso.dev)
+A clone of the tabnews project (curso.dev - Filipe Deschamps)

 ## Install NVM and NodeJS specific version
 ```sh